Grommets (tympanostomy or ventilation tubes)

 - grommets are tiny plastic tubes inserted into your child's ear drum in a short operation

-These fact sheets discuss the process that may have led to the suggestion of grommets for your child.
+It may be helpful to first read the following pages which discuss the process that may have led to the suggestion of grommets for your child:

 What are grommets?